Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Experimental setup and measurement protocol

-The cavity field is treated as coherent light and represented by its expectation value $\alpha$.
-It follows the equations of motion~\cite{maschler08,nagy08,baumann10}
+The cavity field is treated as coherent light and represented by its expectation value $\alpha=\langle a\rangle$, where $a$ is the annihilation operator of the cavity field.
+The expectation value $\alpha$ follows the equations of motion~\cite{maschler08,nagy08,baumann10}

 where $\rho(x,y,z) = \langle \hat{\Psi}^\dagger\hat{\Psi}\rangle/N_\mathrm{3D}$ is the spatial density distribution.
 Under this treatment, the cavity field effectively imposes a one-body potential upon the atoms, as evident in the second line of Eq.~\eqref{eq:hamil_Vopt}.
-This treatment of the cavity field is legitimate as long as the cavity fluctuations $\langle \delta a^2\rangle = \langle a^\dagger a\rangle - |\langle a\rangle|^2$ are small, which is indeed the case except near the self-organization boundary~\cite{lin19,nagy10,nagy11,brennecke13}, which will be introduced in detail below.
+This treatment of the cavity field is legitimate as long as the cavity fluctuations $\langle \delta a^2\rangle = \langle a^\dagger a\rangle - |\alpha|^2$ are small, which is indeed the case except near the self-organization boundary~\cite{lin19,nagy10,nagy11,brennecke13}, which will be introduced in detail below.

 The atomic many-body wave function of the steady state of the cavity-BEC system can be obtained by solving Eqs.~\eqref{eq:hamil} and \eqref{eq:eom_alpha} self-consistently.
-At large pump strength, the atoms reduce the potential energy by self-organizing into a checkerboard lattice with lattice spacing $\lambda_c$ along the $x$ and $y$ directions as depicted in Fig.~\ref{fig:schematics}(c), and constructively scatter photons from the pump into the cavity~\cite{baumann10,nagy08,nagy10,nagy11,baumann11,klinder152}.
+While for small pump strengths the system remains in the normal phase, for pump strengths above a critical threshold, the atoms reduce the potential energy by self-organizing into a checkerboard lattice with lattice spacing $\lambda_c$ along the $x$ and $y$ directions as depicted in Fig.~\ref{fig:schematics}(c), and constructively scatter photons from the pump into the cavity~\cite{baumann10,nagy08,nagy10,nagy11,baumann11,klinder152}.
 In a steady state, the dominant part [$\cos(k_cx)\cos(k_cy)$] of the cavity-induced potential has an effective depth

 This self-organization transition can be mapped to the Hepp-Lieb normal--superradiant phase transition of the Dicke model~\cite{dicke54,hepp73,wang73,carmichael73}, and is accompanied by the spontaneous breaking of the $\mathbb{Z}_2$ symmetry, which is reflected by the sign of $\theta$.
 A positive (negative) $\theta$ corresponds to an even (odd) lattice configuration.
+In our experimental system this symmetry is well established, and the system spontaneously breaks into either configuration upon self-organization~\cite{kessler21}.

 Deep in the self-organized phase, the atoms progressively localize on the checkerboard lattice sites as the pump strength increases and the induced optical potential deepens.
 Coherence between atoms at different lattice sites gradually decays, leading to a second transition from the SSF phase to the SMI phase~\cite{klinder15,lin19,lin202}.
 During this transition, cavity fluctuations are indeed minimal~\cite{lin19,nagy10,nagy11,brennecke13}, validating our mean-field treatment of the cavity field.
 The SSF and SMI phases behave similar to the superfluid and Mott-insulator phases, respectively, of the usual Bose-Hubbard model